openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_course_run.rst

 Add a Comment to the Course Run
 ********************************

-You and other Publisher users can add a comment to a course at any time.
-When you add a comment, Publisher sends an email notification that includes the comment to the PC for the course.
+You and other Publisher users can add a comment to a course run at any time.
+When you add a comment, the comment is visible to anyone who views the course run page.
+Additionally, Publisher sends an email notification that includes the comment to the PC for the course run.

-To add a comment to a course, follow these steps.
+To add a comment to a course run, follow these steps.

 #.
 Use one of the following methods to open the page for the course run.